Anna Karolina Orzelska: Life

 For a long time, the girl lived in Paris with her mother in complete obscurity without the support of her father.
 However, in 1723, her half-brother, the later Count Frederick Augustus Rutowsky, found her.
 Anna Karolina followed him on his return to the Dresden court, where the sixteen-year-old beauty was presented to the King.
 On 19 September 1724, August the Strong officially acknowledged Anna Karolina as his daughter and gave her the title of Countess Orzelska (Polish: Hrabina Orzelska, German: Gräfin Orzelska).

-The first time that she appears in a document was on 21 November 1726 during the Diet of Grodno, at which the King personally signed the donation of the Blue Palace to her, which became Anna Karolina's official residence.
+The first time she appeared in documents was on 21 November 1726 during the Diet of Grodno, at which the King personally signed the donation of the Blue Palace to her, which became Anna Karolina's official residence.

 Anna Karolina became one of Augustus's most beloved children, not only because of her exceptional beauty, but also because of her improbable and extraordinary resemblance to her father.
-Without formal intellectual training, she nevertheless proved to be an excellent addition in the court life.
+Without formal intellectual training, she nevertheless proved to be an excellent addition in court life.

 The court of August the Strong had the worst reputation in Europe and encouraged the Countess's behavior, which was considered scandalous according to the official moral of the time.
 Contemporaries noted her tendency to drink, smoke tobacco, and have numerous affairs.
 Anna excelled in riding, hunting, and dancing.
 The Countess frequently appeared in men's clothing and even in military uniform.
-Some sources alleged that August the Strong made his own daughter his favorite; however, this cannot be proved.
+Some sources alleged that August the Strong made his own daughter his mistress; however, this cannot be proved.